Ziruiwang409/improved-faster-rcnn/README.md

-# Object Detector for Autonomous Vehicles Based on Improved Faster RCNN
+# Object Detector for Autonomous Vehicles Based on Faster RCNN
 Zirui Wang

 - Pytorch implementation of Faster R-CNN based on VGG16.